ajmeese7/coupon-booked/README.md

-# jessica-wants
+# coupon-booked
 Instead of a teddy bear or a gift card, my girlfriend wanted an unconventional gift this Christmas.
 She wanted me to put my programming skills to use and create something for her.
-This is what I came up with.
+After making her an app, it was suggested that I commercialize the idea, which I did.

 ## Setup
 I used my GoDaddy cPanel web server throughout this project, so if you have a